danielclough/color-blindness/README.md

 That is to say, there is a fruit gathering monkey with similar "color blindness" to ours, who has an advantage when searching for certain types of fruit over normal sighted monkeys.

 While it is interesting to consider the vestigial advantages of genetic diversity, or even contemporary advantages (such as detecting camouflage), our primary focus will be on accessibility.
-From here on I will be concerned with what "differently abled" vision can't do.
+From here on I will be concerned with the struggles of "differently abled" vision.

 ## Causes

-The primary cause of CVDs is genetic inheritance, but it can also be caused by damage to the eye, the optic nerve, or parts of the brain.
+The primary cause of CVDs is genetic inheritance, but conditions can also arise from damage to the eye, the optic nerve, or parts of the brain.
-Some medications disrupt normal color vision, as well.
+Some medications disrupt normal color vision as well.

-The retina contains three different types of cones tuned to perceive long, middle, or short wavelengths.
+The retina contains three different types of "cones" tuned to perceive long, middle, or short wavelengths.

-These "L-", "M-", and "S-" cones correspond roughly to the Redish, Greenish, and Bluish color ranges.
+These "L-", "M-", and "S-" cones correspond roughly to the red-ish, green-ish, and blu-ish color ranges.

 ## Variation

 From these three inputs a person with normal color vision can distinguish more than 100 "hues".
-For example, green and brown are different hues, pastel green and dark green are of the same hue.
+Green and brown are different hues, while pastel green and dark green are of the same hue.

-There are 7 or 8 types of CVD split into three basic catagories:
+There are 8 types of CVD split into three basic catagories:
 - Red-green
 - Blue-yellow
 - Complete Color Blindness